 Even our round and oval tables have a similar configuration as shown in the customer photo of our Catherine Garden Table above.

-We designed all our tables with this configuration to ensure that wherever you’re sitting at the table you won’t find yourself sat up against a leg and to provide the table with better stability.
+We designed all our tables with this configuration to ensure that wherever you’re sitting at the table you won’t find yourself sitting up against a leg and to provide the table with better stability.

 In terms of which garden table from the Lazy Susan Collection is right for you, then you need to ask yourself the following important questions: